A. Academic Affairs

-(c) At the time the agenda item is submitted, the name shall not be included; however, the state university shall send the proposed nomination, statement and materials individually to Regents and the President and Chief Executive Officer at the same time the state university sends its agenda material requests to the Board office for the Board meeting at which the nomination is to be considered.
+(c) At the time the agenda item is submitted, the name shall not be included; however, the state university shall send the proposed nomination, statement and materials individually to Regents and the President and Chief Executive Officer at least four weeks before the state university sends its agenda material requests to the Board office for the Board meeting at which the nomination is to be considered.
 No public communication of a proposed nomination shall be made until the name is presented for consideration to the open meeting of the Board.
 No candidate for nomination shall be promised an honorary degree before the Board has acted on the nomination.

 (7) "Posthumous degree" is a degree that is awarded after the death of a person when the usual requirements have not been completed.
 Individual institutions may award posthumous degrees consistent with an institution's degree granting authority (e.g., a regional institution normally will not award doctoral degrees).
 It is the responsibility of each institution may establish procedures that will identify and evaluate persons nominated for a posthumous degree.
 The only systemwide requirement is that, normally, the local procedures shall ascertain that the deceased was a degree-seeking student (e.g., declared major, filed plan of study).